Skip to main content

 Is AI contract review legal in the UK?

 Yes, using AI to assist with contract review is legal.
 There's no restriction on using AI tools for personal or commercial document analysis.
 The questions are practical, not legal: whether using a public AI tool breaches the confidentiality clause in your contract, and whether uploading a document containing personal data is compliant with UK GDPR.
-A tool built for legal documents sidesteps both concerns.
+A purpose-built tool designed for legal documents sidesteps both concerns.

 What should I do instead of asking AI for a summary?